OTTAWA/ KANATA/ PHOTOGRAPHER BLOG/ “ON BALLET AND DANCE PHOTOGRAPHY”

 At a point in time, while walking on a beach accompanied with my shadow, cupping my hands and filling them with sand, I placed these contents into a sifter nearby.
 Then, jewels appeared before me, thereby discarding the undesirable energy from my being.
-Following, I soared across the distant waterscape spiritually as a dancer does in flight only to find that I had arrived at the very place of my journey’s beginning.
+Following, I soared across the distant water scape spiritually as a dancer does in flight only to find that I had arrived at the very place of my journey’s beginning.
 All was well, and nothing emotionally misplaced.
-The scourging of thoughtless mental suggestions caused an equilibrium of fulfilment clearly rewarded elsewhere.
+An affirmation of certainty followed.
+The scourging of thoughtless mental suggestions caused an equilibrium of fulfillment clearly rewarded elsewhere.

 Leave a Reply